Aerosol —Aerosols are minute particles, such as mist, fog or smoke, suspended in the atmosphere.

 Fringing reef — A coral structure that is built up along the coast of an island or land mass.

-Gap — In limestone landscapes, this is a break in a ridge of hills.
+Gap — In this context, this is a break in a ridge of hills.

 Glacial — Characterised or produced by the presence or action of ice.
 A period of glaciation.
 See Interglacial.